ciathyza/skyrim-optimization-guide-2018/README.md

 EnableDiagnostics=1
 ```

   - `iTintTextureResolution`: Set this to `2048`.
-If you get pixelated lips on your character, either delete this line or comment it out.
+If you get pixelated lips on your character, either delete this line or find the size of your used tint map texture and update the value here.
   - `ClearInvalidRegistrations`: When turned on SKSE tries to clean unused scripts which is good!
 Set this to `1`.
   - `EnableDiagnostics`: If set to `1` SKSE shows missing ESPs when a savegame is loaded.
   - `DefaultHeapInitialAllocMB` and `ScrapHeapSizeMB` are obsolete since **meh321's Crash fixes mod** (more below) completely replaces the SKSE memory patch.
 Therefore these two values should be removed from SKSE.ini.